 Did you know that there are more than 30 million small and medium businesses in the U.S., accounting for 99.9% of all U.S. businesses?
 What’s even more interesting is that these numbers are continuously growing with every passing year.
-Despite all this, 20% of businesses fail in their first year, 30% in their second year, and 50% after their fifth year.
+Despite this growth, 20% of businesses fail in their first year, 30% in their second year, and 50% after their fifth year.
+One key factor that can help mitigate these challenges is automating data analysis.
+By leveraging automation, businesses can make informed decisions, improve efficiency, and ultimately increase their chances of long-term success.

 Why Most Small and Medium Businesses Fail?